 Role & Contributions

-This poster was the first part of the project.
-It displays our analysis of the data we collected on Facebook's screen real estate on different devices.
-Its website and app are responsive in a way which highlights the newsfeed (the large yellow section).
-However, compared to its competitors, Facebook's newsfeed commands the smallest proportion of space on the desktop while holding a comparatively similar large amount on mobile.
+This poster displays our analysis of the data we collected on Facebook's screen real estate usage on different devices.
+We found that its tablet and mobile apps are responsive in a way that highlights the newsfeed (the large yellow sections below), but compared to its competitors, Facebook uses the smallest ratio of space for the newsfeed on their desktop site.

-In the second part of the project, we expanded on our findings and used the data to propose a design intervention.
-Since the mobile app retains the same functionality as the desktop, our idea was to integrate or move more features into the newsfeed or to other pages in a similar way as the app.
-Our group believes that with less visual distraction on the homepage, users can focus better on their friends' activity in the newsfeed.
+In the second part of the project, we expanded on our findings and used the data to propose a simplistic design intervention.
+Our idea was to integrate more features from the desktop layout into the newsfeed or move them to other pages, similar to the mobile app, which retains the same functionality as desktop.
+With less visual distraction on the homepage, we predict that users could focus better on their friends' activity in the newsfeed.

-The three of us looked at social media sites that we use more or less regularly: Facebook, Twitter, and LinkedIn.
-We studied their grid systems, layouts, typography, functions and features.
-We were most interested in how the responsiveness of a platform reinforces its purpose, and we focused on each site's home pages on different devices.
-We wondered how each site's functionality affected its use of screen real estate, particularly as the screen transitioned from desktop to other, smaller devices.
-Their use of limited screen space, we felt, would reveal what the platform values as essential to their purpose.
+Our team began by looked at social media sites that we use more or less regularly: Facebook, Twitter, and LinkedIn.
+We studied their grid systems, layouts, typography, and features.
+We were most interested in how a site's use of screen real estate reinforces the platform's goals.
+We wondered whether the limitation of space on smaller devices would reveal what these companies value as essential features or functionality.

 Visualizing the Data

 From here, we solidified the category breakdowns.
 We tried to find ones that were common across all three platforms so we could easily compare them, but also retained features that were unique and important to each site (i.e. Networking for LinkedIn).
-We further broke down our categories, so that our data could be cleaner.
-We tried organizing the features into various categories, such as private/social, common/site specific, etc.
+We tried different information breakdowns such as individual vs. social, common vs. site-specific, etc.

-In the end, we looked at whether features are public or private (whether or not they involved interacting with other people, and how personalized content is on a user's home page.
+In the end, we looked at whether features were public or private (whether or not they were shared with other people), and how personalized content is on a user's home page.
 Our color palette has a warm/cool dichotomy and was inspired by Facebook reaction icons.
-Initially I used easily distinguishable colors as we nailed down our categories, then moved towards a cleaner color palette.
-Natalie found our final palette.
+Initially I used easily distinguishable colors as we nailed down our categories, then moved towards a cleaner palette.

-Below is our process work for poster layouts.
-The number of features shown gets reduced on tablet, and further on mobile, but they don't disappear from the platform.
-Rather, they're moved elsewhere and it takes a few taps to reach them.
-We wrestled with visually communicating this idea, using layers to signify features getting "hidden away."
+Below is our process work for the poster's layout.
+We wanted to show how the number of features on screen gets reduced on tablet and on mobile, but they're moved elsewhere rather than removed from the app.
+The app becomes "layered" as it takes a few taps to reach things.
+We wrestled with visually communicating this idea, using layers to signify moving features.
 The poster covers our analysis of Facebook and its competitors' current layouts.
-The visualization aims to show how Facebook becomes layered on smaller screens, moving features to other places but not disposing of them.

-- Designing a cohesive visual language that carries through different media (print & video)
+- Designing a cohesive visual language that holds together across different media (print & video)